Written By Rick de Groot

 )

 These were but three examples.
 There are several other ways to construct tables that result in similar outcomes.
-In the following article, you can learn more about constructing tables in Power Query.
+If this intrigued you, makes sure to read the deep dive on constructing table values in Power Query.

 Conclusion